Qarj/cypress-request-cookie-bug/README.md

 # Cypress opening new tabs causes cookies to be introduced into subsequent tests

+Update: This bug is fixed in Cypress 12.12.0.

 Cookies are seemingly coming out of nowhere causing independent tests to fail.

 ## Installing